fdilke/bewl/bewl2/notes/done-todo.md

   Note can a product of oddly many involutions ever be 1?
 Yes, a.b.ab = 1.
-Does general case reduce to this? about those type constraints >:>, =:= etc in Scala: https://stackoverflow.com/questions/3427345/what-do-and-mean-in-scala-2-8-and-where-are-they-documented
+Does general case reduce to this? about those type constraints >:>, =:= etc in Scala: https://stackoverflow.com/questions/3427345/what-do-and-mean-in-scala-2-8-and-where-are-they-documented is there a tool that makes a bunch of CSVs into a database?
+Thought I saw one.
+Would be v useful. do a systematic search for permutations p, q that are "adjacent" (= they differ by an involution) and have orders m,n (which can be 4, 5 say) and then we have "levels" of some hypothetical hyperbolic game

 # THEORETICAL
 - L-T topologies.
 Can think of as quantifiers?
 Kernels of Heyting morphisms as per Matt F's paper?